harshad3784/CucumberAutomation/workspace_365_harshad/README.md

 #
-The project contains Gherkin test scenarios to verify the functionality of create personel group, adding tiles to the group and finally deleting the personnel group..
+The project contains Gherkin test scenarios to verify the functionality of create personel group, adding tiles to the personal group and finally deleting the personnel group..

 ## Getting Started